Rintarooo/TSP_DRL_PtrNet/README.md

-# TSP Solver with Reinforcement Learning, Actor-Critic and Active Search strategy
+# TSP Solver with Reinforcement Learning
 This is PyTorch implementation of NEURAL COMBINATORIAL OPTIMIZATION WITH REINFORCEMENT LEARNING(Bello et al. 2016)(https://arxiv.org/abs/1611.09940).

 Pointer Networks is the model introduced by Vinyals et al. 2015(https://arxiv.org/abs/1506.03134).
 This model uses attention to output a index permutation of the input.